Rhodum/RCC-Rendering/README.md

 # RCC-Rendering
-The tool used to render avatars for nostalgic ROBLOX websites.
+All the RCC's used in Rhodum from 2020 all the way to 2021.